Philosophy, Computing, and Artificial Intelligence

 Here are the abstract representation trees showing the type conversions

-Here is the representation tree (with types and lambda formulas) for a specific grammatical sentence, 'every man laughs'
+Here is the representation tree for a sentence of the grammar ('every man laughs'):

 Problems with the Semantics